 Is Halo Top Ice Cream Keto?

 The short answer is yes.
 You can make room for Halo Top in a ketogenic/LCHF diet, so it’s safe to call Halo Top a keto ice cream.
 However, while the premise of Halo Top is that you can eat the whole pint (four servings) without guilt, that’s not generally the case if you’re keto.
 Sticking to one or two servings is ideal.
-That said, it’s not impossible to eat the whole pint and stay in ketosis, but you may have to eat close to zero carbs for the rest of the day because an entire pint of dairy Halo Top has between 24g and 40g net carbs (6g-10g net carbs per 1/2 cup serving).
+That said, it’s not impossible to eat the whole pint and stay in ketosis, but you may have to eat close to zero carbs for the rest of the day because an entire pint of dairy Halo To, which contains four servings, has between 24g and 40g net carbs.
+Flavors range from between 6g and 10g net carbs per 1/2 cup serving.

 Continue reading “What’s the Lowest Carb Halo Top?
 Here’s Every Flavor Ranked by Net Carbs”